Icinga/icinga-powershell-framework/doc/900-Developer-Guide/00-General.md

 | Name                 | String | The name of your Icinga for Windows component to update information from |
 | ReleasePackagePath   | String | The path on where the `.zip` file will be created in.
 Defaults to the current users home folder |
 | CreateReleasePackage | Switch | This will toggle the `.zip` file creation of the specified package |

+Please note that using `Publish-IcingaForWindowsComponent` is mandatory, before you can use the module on target systems.
+Each Icinga for Windows module is isolated from the general environment and allows to overwrite certain functions locally, inside the module instead of having to worry about them being overwritten on other, critical areas.

 ### Testing Your Component